Martha Wade Steketee | editor + writer

 fragments inspired by stage and screen

-Martha Wade Steketee.
 First name from great grandmother, middle name from mother, surname from father.
 Pronounced STEK [rhymes with heck] – EH – TEE.
-So, it should not be a […]
+It should not be a surprise that I have […]

 I am a Michigan girl who loved movies and theater, went off to study literature at Harvard and social science and social welfare at Washington University in St. Louis and the University of Michigan, and spent 20 years as a court researcher and domestic policy analyst in university research offices and nonprofit research settings in several cities.

 I returned to theater as a dramaturg and critic in my 40s — script reading for Washington DC, Chicago, Philadelphia, and New York City theaters and festivals; dramaturging productions and readings in Chicago, Philadelphia, and New York; and writing and mentoring young critics in Chicago and New York City.
-I was a 2014 O’Neill National Critics Institute Fellow, was a member of Chicago’s Joseph Jefferson Awards Committee (2008-2009), and have been a member since 2012 of New York’s Drama Desk, and currently serve as chair of the Drama Desk nominating committee.
-My fascination with theater design honed during years of writing for and editing Chance Magazine continues with my enthusiastic membership on the Henry Hewes Design Award committee.
-Out of all these shows and my interest in equity and inclusion in theatrical productions, I have assembled, analyzed and written the Women Count project reports since 2014, and bring that project to the Counting Together collaborative as member since 2019 and co-facilitator since early 2022.
+I was a 2014 O’Neill National Critics Institute Fellow and was a member of Chicago’s Joseph Jefferson Awards Committee (2008-2009).
+After a move to Manhattan in 2010, I joined New York’s Drama Desk in 2012, served as a member of the nominating committee for the 2012-2013, 2013-2014, and 2017-2018 seasons, and have served since 2018 as the committee’s chair.

 Email at msteketee [at] post [dot] harvard [dot] edu — no pronunciation required.